wachra/udacity-project3/BlogPost.md

 3. Demographics train data for individuals who were targets of a marketing campaign
 4. Demographics test data for individuals who were targets of a marketing campaign

 The first two sets of data serve to compare the (german) customers of a mail-order company with the population of Germany.
 Since there was no label for any of the two data sets, an unsupervised procedure (k-modes) was used in the next but one chapter.
+It was noticeable that 10% of the data was missing from the first data set and about 20% from the second.
 For the third dataset, however, the author had labels so that he could use a supervised learning procedure *(random forest classification)*.
 With this trained model, predictions were then made on the fourth dataset - the test dataset.
 The records all had at least 350 similar columns.
 These contained information about the age, social status or children of the different persons.

 ## Preprocessing